 - President of an institution in a criminal investigation resulting a declination by the US Attorney’s Office

 - A company in an investigation and litigation with the Drug Enforcement Administration resulting in a settlement

-- CEO in litigation with the Securities and Exchange Commission, alleging disclosure and accounting fraud resulting in a settlement
+- CEO in litigation with the SEC, alleging disclosure and accounting fraud resulting in a settlement